RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 - The back-and-forth mapping between index and id can simply be implemented by a pair of `std::vector<clap_id>`, `std::vector<uint32_t>` of length N where N is the number of parameters.
   Using the permutation map, accessing parameters by id or index is simple and fast - O(1) in both directions.
+It's a simple array access in both directions.
 No need to pull in a hash table or anything complicated like that.

 - I guess, that obviates the "cookie" facility as well which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter object by id by avoiding the lookup